 Maryland Web Resources:

-- Maryland Department of Natural Resources Firewood Policy
+- Maryland Firewood Policy, Maryland Department of Natural Resources (MDNR)

 - Assateague Island National Seashore Firewood restrictions

 - Emerald Ash Borer in Maryland, Maryland Department of Agriculture (MDA)